 What’s interesting is that this process is totally undifferentiated, and all of this platform development is not part of the core competency of these companies and organizations.

-ixLayer is a first-of-its-kind Precision Health testing platform.
+ixLayer is a first-of-its-kind Precision Health solutions platform.
 A fully HIPAA-compliant Cloud platform that integrates with all of the needed services to launch on Health products for precision health tests.

-Basically, this is everything needed to launch a Precision Health Test or a genetic product. ixLayer platform enables enterprises to launch Precision Health tests within weeks at a fraction of their own cost with the best-in-class quality from user experience to security, and scalability.
+Basically, this is everything needed to launch a Precision Health Test or a genetic product. ixLayer precision health care platform enables enterprises to launch Precision Health tests within weeks at a fraction of their own cost with the best-in-class quality from user experience to security, and scalability.

 The precision health testing landscape can be divided into three different segments, such as: